 - cooking time

 - water for soaking, plus 5 extra cups of water

 Place cashew nuts in a bowl and cover with water.
 Leave to soak overnight.

 The next day, drain the cashew nuts and rinse.
-Place the nuts into a blender with the 3 cups of water or use a hand held stick blender if easier.
-Blend really well untill all the nuts have been broken down to form a white frothy mixture.
-There will still be some grainy bits if you do not have a vitamix or the like.
+Place the nuts into a blender with the 5 cups of water and pinch of salt.
+Blend really well until all the nuts have been broken down to form a white, smooth frothy milk.

-The milk can now be kept as is, or you can strain the mixture to remove the pulp.
-Simply strain the milk through a fine sieve or nut milk bag and squeeze out the excess moisture.
+The milk can now be kept as is, or you can strain the mixture to remove the pulp, however this is usually not needed with cashew milk and a good hi-speed blender.
+If you do want to strain your cashew milk, simply strain the milk through a fine sieve or nut milk bag and squeeze out the excess moisture.
 Place the milk in a bottle and keep in the fridge for up to 3-4 days.
 Shake before using.

-The nut pulp can be used for a variety of dishes such as muffins, cakes, biscuits, nut creams and dips.comments powered by Disqus
+NB: The nut pulp (if straining) can be used for a variety of dishes such as muffins, cakes, biscuits, nut creams and dips.

 - Cashew nut milk is high in minerals such as magnesium and manganese.
 Magnesium is vital for muscle relaxation therefore reducing tension related muscle spasms, aches and tension headaches.
 Manganese plays a pivotal role in liver detoxification.

 - Cashew nuts can be substituted with other nuts of choice.
 Try almond milk for a alkalising blend or hazelnuts for a coffee like flavour.
 You could also use seeds for a nut free milk.

 - This is a basic nut milk blend.
 You can add sweetness if desired by adding a few dates to the blender, or try adding some vanilla or cinnamon.